Azure/Metrics-Advisor-for-Equipment.github.io/docs/11-API Overview.md

 ## **Datasets** (4 APIs)

-A dataset in Metrics Advisor for Equipment contains the metadata describing where the data is and what the data actually looks like.
-Specifically, it contains the location of the data source, the data schema, and other information.
-A dataset also contains any tags associated with the ingested data.
+A dataset in Metrics Advisor for Equipment contains the metadata describing where the data is and what the data actually looks like. **Specifically, it contains the location of the data source, the data schema, and other information.** The dataset you created can be used for model training, evaluation, and/or real-time streaming inference.

 | HTTP Method | API Path | Description |
 | :----------- | :-------- | :----------- |